 - Couples and Sex – While couples therapy is often very effective, focusing to improve concepts like Commitment, Communication, and Compromise, there are times in individual therapy when a client needs the opportunity to discuss his relationship with a third party clinician in privacy.
 Research has shown that gay male couples go through quite predictable stages of development, and each stage requires its own approach and response.
 Having the opportunity to sometimes has “relationship therapy with only one of the partners” can be very beneficial for some clients.

 Sex therapy for the gay male individual has many advantages, but perhaps the most basic one is that it is a validating experience.
 Any topic is “fair game” for discussion, without moralism, stigma, or shaming.
 When we feel good about ourselves sexually, it has implications for other aspects of our physical health and self-care, but also for our mental health: feeling confident, satisfied, and enjoying one of the most primal pleasures that humans can experience.
 With so much denigration of gay men by conservative political candidates, anti-gay religious figures, a lack of full legal civil rights in the United States and certainly abroad, and with the hard-fought battles for equality, recognition, and dignity that gay men have had to fight historically, it’s nice to know that our sexual needs and desires have validity.
 When we feel good about our sexual selves, we feel good about our lives.
 Sex therapy for gay male individuals is a part of this, and I’m proud to offer this as a specialization in professional service for those in need.

-For more information on this or other services, you can explore other articles on the website and call me at 310-726-4357, or email Ken@GayTherapyLA.com for more information or to request a consultation appointment.
+For more information on this or other services, you can explore other articles on the website and call/text me at 310-339-5778, or email Ken@GayTherapyLA.com for more information or to request a consultation appointment.